maithili-k/uva-rdm-jan-2024/data-creation-and-analysis/exercise.md

 ## Premise
 You heard the talk about data management principles and problems associated with in managing data.
 Let us see what it means in practive to 'manage data'.
 During your degree course you handle study material (think notes,papers, book pdfs, etc.), scripts of a fellow student/online material.
 You also make your study notes, projects and associated material, write your own scripts.
 Think of all this material as data (including your software).

-1. You create/collect/observe "data" for your study from 'somewhere'
+1. You create/collect "data" for your study from 'somewhere'
 2. You need to save/upload this data 'somewhere' safely
-3. You compute/analyze this data 'somehere' (laptop, a compute cluster,etc.) either on your own or in a collaboration
+3. You compute/analyze this data 'somewhere' (laptop, a compute cluster,etc.) either on your own or in a collaboration
 4. You publish the results 'somewhere' (e.g., github)
 5. 'Something' should happen to this data and the results e.g., data stays on hard disk till disks go corrupt, uploaded 'somewhere' for reuse by 'someone' hopefully (including yourself)